red-gate/sqlops-extension-openid/README.md

 ## Using authentication in the extension

 To test authentication you can try to sign in by using Command Palette: `Cmd/Ctrl + Shift + P: Sample OpenID: Sign in`.

-This will prompt you to sing in and generate a token that will be displayed in the extension for you.
+Once you sing in you can try: `Cmd/Ctrl + Shift + P: Perform Restricted Action`.